AndrewRadev/bacterial_growth/app/view/templates/pages/help/pages/main-concepts.md

 ## Measurement

 A single observation of cell or metabolite abundance, or of an environmental value (pH), at a particular time point.
-A group of measurements of a single "subject" within a single compartment can be plotted on a chart.
+A "**measurement context**" is a group of sequential measurements of a single "subject" within a single compartment and can be plotted on a chart.